 Naghsh-e Jahan Square: opinions of historians.

 Jane Dieulafoy, a French traveler who visited the square in 1880, wrote: "I do not need to force myself as Pythagoras in solving important problems, because it is obvious to me and I can say with absolute certainty that in today's civilized world there is no a type of construction that, in terms of breadth, beauty and symmetry, is worthy of being compared to this square.
 This is not my personal opinion, the other European architecture and engineering specialists share the same opinion ".

-Also Pietro della Valle, an Italian traveler, expressed his opinion: "all around, this square is enclosed by identical buildings, well proportioned and beautiful, whose succession is not interrupted at any point.
-The doors are great; the shops are located at street level; the loggias, the windows and the thousand different decorations that are above them make up a splendid panorama.
+Pietro della Valle, an Italian traveler, also expressed his opinion: “all around, this square is enclosed by similar, well-proportioned and beautiful buildings, whose succession does not stop at any point.
+The doors are great; the shops are located at street level; the loggias, the windows and the thousands of different decorations that are located above them make up a splendid panorama.
 The proportion of the architecture and the refinement of the work are the reason for the splendor and beauty of the square.
-Although the palaces of Piazza Navona in Rome are more impressive and richer, if I find the courage I would say that for a variety of reasons I prefer Piazza Naghsh-e Jahan ".
+Despite the fact that the buildings in Piazza Navona in Rome are more impressive and richer, if I found the courage I would say that for a number of reasons I prefer Piazza Naghsh-e Jahan ”.

 The professor.
 Heinz, a contemporary German iranist, writes about Naghs-e Jahan Square: "The square is in the center of the city; in the West we have nothing similar from the point of view of the breadth and the architectural style and the urbanistic principles ".